particle-iot/docs/src/content/hardware/expansion/beyond-prototyping.md

 ![Photon](/assets/images/beyond-prototyping/photon.jpg)

-The Gen 2 devices (Photon, P1, Electron, and E Series) use different pins because the STM32F205 processor supports PWM for the RGB LED on different pins.
+The Gen 2 devices (Photon, P1, Electron, and E-Series) use different pins because the STM32F205 processor supports PWM for the RGB LED on different pins.
 Thus the schematic is slightly different:

 ![Photon Schematic](/assets/images/beyond-prototyping/photon-schematic.png)